-- The Option Bar allows you to select which level your wall will be drawn on.
-(T/F) - 2.
+1. The Options Bar allows you to set the height of a wall when first drawing it.
+(T/F) 2. .
 It is not possible to draw a wall with the interior or exterior face of the core as the reference point.
-(T/F) - 3.
-Objects cannot be move accurately with the Move tool.
-(T/F) - 4.
-The tool, in the Design Bar, has to be selected in order to select an object in your project. - 5.
-A wall has to be to see its flip icons.
+(T/F) 3.
+Elements cannot be moved accurately with the Move tool.
+(T/F) 4.
+The tool, in the Ribbon , has to be selected in order to select an element in your project.